pkp/pkp-docs/learning-ojs/en/journal-setup.md

 **Journal Abbreviation** is the abbreviation of your journal name.
 E.g., JSoftDoc.

 **Publisher** is the name of the organization publishing the journal.

+Note that the publisher name entered here is used for metadata but will not be displayed on your site.
+To show the publisher name on your site you can enter it under Journal Settings > Contact > Mailing Address.
+You can also add it under About the Journal below.

 **ISSN** \(International Standard Serial Number\) is an eight-digit number which identifies journals.
 It is managed by a world wide network of National Centres coordinated by an International Centre based in Paris, backed by Unesco and the French Government.
 A number can be obtained from the [ISSN web site](http://www.issn.org/).
 This can be done at any point in operating the journal.

 OJS journals will typically have an online ISSN, but some may also publish a print version, which requires a different print ISSN.

+Please note that the ISSN entered here is used for metadata but will not be displayed on your site.
+It's recommended that you also add the ISSN to the footer of your site.
+You can do this under Website Settings > Appearance > Footer.

 **Journal Summary** is a brief description of your journal.
 If you are on an OJS installation with multiple journals, this text will appear with your journal listing.